- Personal Finance»

 How to Live Comfortably on a Tight Budget

 Can you really live comfortably on a tight budget?
-My parents immigrated to this country(us).
+My parents immigrated to this country(US).
 They came with next to nothing, only the hope that their unborn child would have a better chance at a better life.
-Growing up, I watched my Mother go to work everyday on a lunch truck making the bare minimum of a paycheck.
+Growing up, I watched my Mother go to work every day on a lunch truck making the bare minimum of a paycheck.
 Suffice it to say, we knew how to survive on a budget, I mean literally survive.

-Some might be interested to know, from that lunch truck, my Mother worked her way up in the food industry, eventually worked as a head chief.
+Some might be interested to know, from that lunch truck, my Mother worked her way up in the food industry, eventually worked as a head chef.
 Went on to open a restaurant that did not do so well.
 One after another she opened one and it failed.
 There were many factors beyond her food that she could not control.
 Bad things happen to good people.
 That is life.

 However, the fourth restaurant she opened was a huge success.
 Twenty years of hardships and sacrifice in life had finally culminated in victory.
 I wanted to share that to show people, hard times don't last.
 I humbly learned that true success in life is a marathon, not a sprint.
 Within this article are five steps to live on a tight budget.

 The budget is not just a collection of numbers, but an expression of our values and aspirations.— Jacob Lew

 First thing's first, let's start with how to create a budget and take the time to figure out your situation.
 Many financial pitfalls occur when people don't keep proper track of their earnings, spending, and debts.
 I understand for many, this is the most difficult step.

 Sitting down and tallying up your debts, and deducting what portion of your paycheck you can every week isn't fun.
 But taking financial responsibility for oneself is the first step to a brighter financial future.
 I wouldn't presume to lecture or judge anyone on their financial blunders.